martinResearch/PySparseLP/readme.md

 ## Other modeling tools
 Other libraries provide linear program modeling tools, but they have some limitations:

-* [CyLP](https://github.com/coin-or/CyLP): use operator oveloading so that we can use notation that are close to mathetmatical notations.
+* [CyLP](https://github.com/coin-or/CyLP): use operator overloading so that we can use notation that are close to mathematical notations.
 But variables are defined as 1D vectors
 * [GLOP](https://developers.google.com/optimization/lp/glop): tha variables are defined one by one as scalars which make the creation of large LPs very slow in python.
 * [PuLP](https://github.com/coin-or/pulp).
 Variables are added as scalars, one at a time, instead of using arrays, which make the creation of large LPs very slow in python.
 * [Pyomo](http://www.pyomo.org/)